Data-Corruption/DataChat/README.md

  1. Place the jar in your plugins folder
  2. Run the server, the plugin will create a folder with a config inside
  3. Stop the server, enter your bot token and channel id's in the config.
+ (when entering data in the config put it inside quotes like 'this')
  4. Restart the server ;p